nxzq/mocq/README.md

 `DutyRoster` has relationships (in this case foreign key but really the type is irrelevant) to `Event`, `EventDuty` & `Staff`.

-> `mocquer` allows you to create `generators` for all the various tables data structures.
+> `mocq` allows you to create `generators` for all the various tables data structures.
 >
 > then create a `workflow` that injects the various IDs from generated `Event`, `EventDuty` & `Staff` mock data into generated `DutyRoster` mock data.
 >